digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/support_checklist.rst

     Note that you can set up Canton to create rolling log files which are included in the health dump.
 Both the standard and the default Canton JSON logging format are fine.
+    If you need custom loggers, please add them as an extension to the built-in `logback.xml <https://github.com/digital-asset/canton/blob/main/community/app/src/main/resources/logback.xml>`_.

 * **Attention to WARN and ERROR logs**